PSY8060 Health Psychology

 Requirements for student to be awarded a passing grade in the course:

-To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the assessment report and test, the workshop attendance requirement and achieve minimum competencies in the domains demonstrated in the two DVDs.
+To be assured of receiving a passing grade in this course, a student must attend all three (3) workshops and must achieve at least 50% of the total weighted marks for the report and at least 70% of the total weighted marks for the DVD's of the recorded practice interviews.